beansai/beans-tutorials/what-if/source-sequence/README.md

 - Y (source_seq = 300)
 - Z (source_seq = 800)

-And if we want to remove the `source_seq` as a factor for observing, we can set the ListItem's source_seq to 0 or use attribute `ignore_source_sequence` for what-if request, when it is set to true, the `source_seq` would be ignored.
+And if we want to remove the `source_seq` as a factor for observation, we can set the ListItem's source_seq to 0 or use attribute `ignore_source_sequence` with what-if request, when it is set to true, the `source_seq` would be ignored.

 ## Table of contents
 - [Create the data](#create-the-data)